MPScam/MPScam.github.io/README.md

 some things you can do are to peruse the w3schools link to upskill your css skills to make your pages more dynamically interesting. this link [here](https://www.w3schools.com/css/default.asp) will help you.
 I recommend looking through the advanced section.

 You may also want to follow [this](https://www.shecodes.io/athena/8356-align-images-horizontally-with-equal-space-in-html-css#:~:text=By%20setting%20the%20parent%20element,equal%20space%20between%20each%20image.) tutorial on how to space images equally apart for you home link + a left/right navigation between your webpages.
+Remember that the css code needs to go into a ``` <style> </style> ``` tag, and the html code needs to go where it will be on your webpage.